Google review, Brooklyn LettersBrooklyn Letters

 Our Speech-Language Pathologists and Therapists

 We travel to you and we also offer remote services.
-Some of our speech-language pathologists are trained in the Orton Gillingham approach.
-Many of our speech-language pathologists are trained in literacy and offer support with decoding, spelling and reading fluency services.
-Our speech-language pathologists and therapists work with babies, toddlers, school-age students, and adults with expertise in:
+Some speech-language pathologists are trained in the Orton Gillingham approach.
+Many speech-language pathologists are trained in literacy and offer support with decoding, spelling and reading fluency services.
+Speech-language pathologists and therapists work with babies, toddlers, school-age students, and adults with expertise in:

 Long Island rates